ipfs-inactive/docs/README.md

  :orange_book: Notes and recordings from previous sessions [can be found here](https://www.google.com/url?q=https://docs.google.com/document/d/1EOD-pJi4GvRmGi9HHocgVV8uVHMFIZlyVgJDkvC3DQ4/edit&sa=D&ust=1563045367944000&usg=AOvVaw1PXuFUmNdcfz8M0oJjv1dP)

-This repo is used to:
+# About this repo

-1. Organize documentation work across the IPFS project.
+This repo is used for two purposes:

-2. Host the documentation website for IPFS.
-It gets published to https://docs.ipfs.io/.
+1. To organize overall documentation work across the IPFS project

-Read the Captain's Log or check the [issues](https://github.com/ipfs/docs/issues) for updates: [ipfs/docs#47](https://github.com/ipfs/docs/issues/47)
+2. To host the documentation website for IPFS, available at https://docs.ipfs.io/

-## Overview
+# IPFS documentation: An overview

 IPFS documentation currently has several acute problems: